 7. Invest in insurance

-Buy insurance premiums for your valuable assets like a car, business equipment, buildings, prized jewelry or even your life and healthcare.
-This will keep you relatively covered in case of unforeseen occurrences.
+Buy insurance premiums for your valuable assets like a car, business equipment, buildings, prized jewellery or even your life and healthcare.
+This gives you a backup plan and keeps you relatively covered in case of unforeseen occurrences.

 8. Set up an emergency fund

-An emergency fund is money put aside in case any unexpected and/or unpleasant situation comes up to put a strain on one’s finances.
+An emergency or ‘rainy day’ fund is money put aside in case any unexpected and/or unpleasant situation comes up to put a strain on one’s finances.
+An emergency fund gives peace of mind.
 It should be built consistently over time and only tapped into in cases that can actually be termed ‘emergencies’ such as accidents, robbery, job loss, natural disasters, pandemics or other health issues.
-Here are some tips on how to start building an emergency fund.

 All in all, have an open mind and a positive mindset.
 Start small and grow, don’t wait until later.